 Once she receives her master’s degree, Emily plans to work as a special education teacher in Dare County before opening her own private school or learning center for children and adults with special needs.

-Learn more about Avenging Angels athleticsathletics child development education
+Learn more about Avenging Angels athleticsathletics child development class of 2019 education